jamiebutterworth2016/accessibility/README.md

 # Accessibility & Usability Notes

 ## 1. Colour Contrast
-- Low contrast sensitivity is common, especially with age
 - Ensure text and key elements are readable
 - Guided by the W3C Web Accessibility Initiative